 Please note that the Bay Area Rapid Transit District (BART) comprises the counties of Contra Costa, Alameda, and San Francisco.
 If you are regarded as engaged in business in any of these counties, you are engaged in business in the BART district and must collect the applicable 1⁄2% BART tax for property shipped into any of the three counties comprising BART.
 Each of the three BART counties also imposes an additional district tax.
 Whether you must collect that tax is determined by the "engaged in business" rules discussed above.
-For example, if you are engaged in business in San Francisco but not in Contra Costa or Alameda, you must collect the San Francisco district tax for sales into San Francisco, and the BART district tax for sales into any of the three BART counties.
+For example, if you are engaged in business in San Francisco but not in Contra Costa or Alameda, you must collect the San Francisco district tax for sales into any of the three BART counties.
 You would not be required to collect the other district taxes imposed in Alameda and Contra Costa counties.